 We have a team of 160 people in Cox's Bazar - 120 of whom are Bangladeshi - working hard to provide emergency aid in a $25 million response.
 This is currently Oxfam's third biggest humanitarian program - after Yemen and Ethiopia.

 We're installing a large sewage facility to process the waste of 50,000 people, which will rise to 100,000.
 To help local communities cope with water shortages, we are providing around 385,000 litres of chlorinated water daily in the Teknaf area.

-We're providing 23,000 households with vouchers that can be exchanged at local markets for nutritious vegetables and ingredients to supplement their basic rations - the 13 items available include spinach, potatoes, eggs, dried fish and spices.
+We're providing over 55,000 people with vouchers that can be exchanged at local markets for nutritious vegetables and ingredients to supplement their basic rations - the 13 items available include spinach, potatoes, eggs, dried fish and spices.